-- current or former spouse or intimate partner of the victim - person with whom the victim shares a child in common - person who is cohabitating with or has cohabitated with the victim as a spouse or person similarly situated to a spouse of the victim
+- A. current or former spouse or intimate partner of the victim; - B. person with whom the victim shares a child in common; - c. person who is cohabitating with or has cohabited with the victim as a spouse or intimate partner; - D. person similarly situated to a spouse of the victim;